spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

     `docker-compose ps`{{execute}}

 3. Select the tab titled "Storedog" in the right-hand panel.
-This will open up Storedog as a new tab in your browser.
+This will open up Storedog within the lab iframe.
 You might need to refresh until the frontend service is fully responsive.

     ![Storedog homepage](./assets/storedog_screenshot.png)